 Didanosine can cause serious, life-threatening side effects.
 These include pancreatitis (inflammation of the pancreas), lactic acidosis (buildup of acid in the blood), and liver problems.
-The combination of didanosine and stavudine (another anti-HIV medicine; brand name: Zerit) should be used with caution in pregnant women because of the risk of lactic acidosis.
+The combination of didanosine and stavudine (another HIV medicine; brand name: Zerit) should be used with caution in pregnant women because of the risk of lactic acidosis.